AnyChart/docs.anychart.com/Axes_and_Grids/Line_Markers.md

   });
 ```

-Here is the sample quite similar to the one above but with visually tuned line marker:
+Here is a sample with a dash line marker:

 {sample}AGST\_Line\_Marker\_04{sample}

 ## Layout

 You can easily manage line marker's layout using {api:anychart.axisMarkers.Line#layout}**.layout()**{api} method.
 Using this method you can set horizontal or vertical placement.
-Don't forget to bind your marker to a scale using {api:anychart.axisMarkers.Line#scale}**.scale()**{api} method or your marker will be bound to default y scale.
+Don't forget to bind markers to a scale using {api:anychart.axisMarkers.Line#scale}**.scale()**{api} method or your marker will be bound to the primary y scale.

 ```
   var marker = chart.lineMarker();